What is a payment facilitator?

 Payment facilitators, aka PayFacs, are essentially mini payment processors.
 They provide services that allow merchants to accept card-not-present (CNP) and card-present (CP) payments.

-Payment processing has a lot of moving parts, but PayFacs make it easier to integrate with a payment processor, and in turn, let software platforms start accepting payments faster.
-Many businesses outsource to a payment facilitator, while others become payment facilitators with a technology partner or by building the infrastructure in-house.
+Payment processing has a lot of moving parts, but PayFacs make it easier for businesses to integrate with a payment processor and start accepting payments faster.
+Many businesses outsource to a payment facilitator, while others become one by using a technology partner or by building the infrastructure in-house.

-The first payment facilitators didn’t show up on the payments scene until the late 2000s.
-They’ve since become essential to how the payments industry works and are an important part of the payments layer cake.
-The original PayFacs were companies like Stripe and Square, but there are now hundreds of PayFacs.
+The first payment facilitators didn’t arrive on the payments scene until the late 2000s.
+They’ve since become essential to how the industry works and are an important part of the payments layer cake.
+The original PayFacs were companies like Stripe and Square, but there are now hundreds of providers.

-Before payment facilitators were part of the equation, it was necessary for merchants to create an account with a merchant acquirer, but the process was (and still is) tedious and time-consuming.
-Payment facilitators make onboarding merchants much easier, so they can be ready to accept payments much faster.
+Before payment facilitation was part of the equation, it was necessary for merchants to create an account with a merchant acquirer, but the process was (and still is) tedious and time-consuming.

-With traditional merchant accounts, businesses are required to apply for a merchant account and purchase or build the necessary software and hardware needed to accept card payments.
-With modern PayFacs, businesses are onboarded to the PayFac’s platform and the PayFac acts as the go-between by hooking into a payment processor directly.
+With traditional merchant accounts, businesses are required to apply for a merchant account and purchase or build the software and hardware needed to accept card payments.
+With modern PayFacs, businesses are onboarded to the PayFac’s platform, which acts as the go-between by hooking into a payment processor directly.

 What is a merchant account?